AndresAlgaba/pytemppack/docs/source/index.rst

 pytemppack
 ==========

-A python package template with poetry.
+A template for Python packages with poetry.

 .. toctree::
    :maxdepth: 2